TracyGaolese-projects/303_Spring_25./README.md

 Issues Identified

 Issue #	Description
-1	Code is repetitive across functions (dl_and_save, dl_and_save_thread, dl_and_save_process).
+* Code is repetitive across functions (dl_and_save, dl_and_save_thread, dl_and_save_process).
 DRY principle violated.

-2	Nested functions in wiki_sequentially and concurrent_threads prevent reuse and aren't supported by multiprocessing.
+* Nested functions in wiki_sequentially and concurrent_threads prevent reuse and aren't supported by multiprocessing.

-3	No input handling for custom search terms and fallback default term.
+* No input handling for custom search terms and fallback default term.

-4	Output files saved in current directory; doesn't meet requirement to save in a "wiki_dl" directory.
+* Output files saved in the current directory; doesn't meet the requirement to save in a "wiki_dl" directory.

-5	Error handling is missing in dl_and_save_* functions — a bad page will crash the program.
+* Error handling is missing in dl_and_save_* functions — a bad page will crash the program.

 Tasks and Assignments